/arc:vision

 Install

-Full plugin: skills, agents, hooks, commands, references, and disciplines.
+Full plugin: skills, agents, commands, references, and disciplines.
 Requires Claude Code 2.1.16+.

 Update